 I am committed to working with my colleagues to end Washington's culture of reckless spending.
 We must work together to address the drivers of our debt, reform our broken budget process, and bring stability to our finances.
-It is our duty to leave future generations with a better country than the one we inherited - we must not shrink from that task now.
+It is our duty to leave future generations with a better country than the one we inherited, and we must not shirk that task now.

 A Budget that Balances

 During my time in Congress, I have voted for a number of budget resolutions that would balance the federal budget in 10 years by gradually restricting annual spending, lower our debt-to-GDP ratio, and enacting pro-growth policies to create millions of new jobs—all while preserving social safety net and retirement programs for current and future beneficiaries.